Continuing with my

 - Next year’s plan (which you think about and maybe write some notes for)

 That’s it.
-Sometimes you can cheat and only have two plans, because Next Year’s plan might end up being exactly (or remarkably similar to), your current plan or last year’s plan.
+Sometimes you can cheat and only have two plans because Next Year’s goal might end up being exactly (or remarkably similar to) your current plan or last year’s plan.

 Just Do it !

-Planning is not as hard as you think, just use a system that works for you.
+Planning is not as complicated as you think.
+Just use a system that works for you.